KarelZe/thesis/references/obsidian/chapters/🤖transformer.md

 - Multi-head attention splits the queries along the embedding dimension.
 Also outputs are split.
 Works empirically better.
 Requires less compute. (only implementation details.
 Not the gist of attention.)
 - Architecture is heavily inspired by the translation task / community.
 This is helpful, as it resulted in encoder / decoder architecture.
 - Every token from the input sequence is linearily projected.
 Each vector looks around to see what vectors are there and calculates the output. (self-attention)
 - Every token individually is sent to a oint-wise MLP.
 It's done individually for every token.
 Stores knowledge.
-There is a paper. <mark style="background: #FFB8EBA6;">(search for it) </mark>"Gives the model processing power to think about what it has seen."
+There is a paper. (references in [[@gevaTransformerFeedForwardLayers2021]] are the best I could find?)
+Gives the model processing power to think about what it has seen."
 Larger hidden size gives better results.
 - skip processing.
 We have input and update it with our processing.
 (See residual stream in (mathematical foundations of Transformers))
 - Layer norm is technically important.
 - It's not clear, which variant of layer-norm is better.